Phnom Penh > Kratie > Stung Treng > Ratanakiri > Mondulkiri > Phnom Penh> Koh Kong > Sihanouk Ville > Koh Rong > Kep > Phnom Penh

 After saying goodbye to the elephants, we walk back out of the jungle to our starting point for the short drive back to Sen Monorom, taking in the hills surrounding the town, and an amazing panoramic view of the jungle forests, or as the locals call them, "Sea Forests".

 Mondulkiri > Phnom Penh > Departure (B)

 Enjoy a leisurely breakfast before we start the journey back to Phnom Penh.
-Traveling through lush tropical landscapes which transition into the rice fields as we get closer to the city.
-We will make sure you have time to stop to enjoy the great selection of tropical fruit and local snacks along the way.
+Travel through lush tropical landscapes, which transition into the rice fields as we get closer to the city.
+We will make sure you have time to stop to enjoy the wide selection of tropical fruit and local snacks along the way.